CAR T Cell Therapy for Pediatric Brain Cancer

 The trial protocol does not specify if you must stop taking all current medications, but you must stop certain treatments like chemotherapy, biologic therapy, and anti-tumor antibody therapy for specific periods before enrolling.
 Corticosteroid treatment must be stable or decreasing, with a maximum dose specified.

-What data supports the effectiveness of the treatment HER2-specific CAR T Cell Locoregional Immunotherapy for pediatric brain cancer?
+What evidence suggests that HER2-specific CAR T Cell Locoregional Immunotherapy might be an effective treatment for pediatric brain cancer?

 RR